-NROL 76 is an not yet identified payload for the NRO to be launched as the first NRO payload on a SpaceX Falcon-9 v1.2 rocket.
+The NROL 76 launch carried a not yet identified payload for the NRO launched as the first NRO payload on a SpaceX Falcon-9 v1.2 rocket.
 The target orbit is not known.

 The observation of an yet unidentified object might hint to an orbit similar to the ISS orbit.